-Although research into medications to treat RA is ongoing, there is no cure for rheumatoid arthritis (RA).
-However, the good news is that a healthy diet, the right amount of rest, and regular exercise can go a long way toward improving quality of life.
-Over-the-counter medications and complementary treatments can help to relieve pain and reduce inflammation, while disease-modifying drugs can ease symptoms or help put RA in remission.
+Although research into medications to treat rheumatoid arthritis (RA) is ongoing, there’s no current cure for this condition.
+Still, a healthy diet, proper rest, stress management, and regular exercise can help improve your quality of life.
+Over-the-counter medications and complementary treatments can also help to relieve pain and reduce inflammation.
+And disease-modifying drugs can ease symptoms, prevent joint damage, or help put RA in remission.

-Topical creams, gels, and lotions can be rubbed directly onto the skin near painful joints.
+Topical creams, gels, and lotions can be rubbed directly onto the skin to help ease painful joints.
 As the skin absorbs the ingredients, you may experience temporary relief of minor joint pain.
-Some topical ointments are available in spray form or as a patch that sticks to the skin.
-For best results, look for products that contain capsaicin, salicylates, camphor, menthol, or turpentine oil.

 Apply an ice pack to inflamed joints to help ease swelling.
 Cold can also help to numb pain and relax muscle spasms.